Industrial Rubber Goods Industrial Rubber Goods

 • Nitrile Rubber belongs to the family of unsaturated copolymers of acrylonitrile and butadiene.

-• The physical and chemical properties of this rubber vary depending on the polymer’s composition of acrylonitrile.
+• The physical and chemical properties of nitrile rubber vary depending on the polymer’s composition of acrylonitrile.

 • Different grades are available for this rubber.
 The higher the acrylonitrile content within the polymer, the higher the oil resistance.